 Consider the town of Ramnicu Valcea in Romania, dubbed “Scamville” as a result of more than 100 known cyber-gangs nestled in a population of only 120,000.
 Well-known ring leader Nicusor Popescu, appropriately nicknamed “The Dom” for his expensive taste in champagne, has been described by prosecutors as “self-controlled, intelligent and charismatic.”
 He’s one of many young men who spawned a movement out of sheer boredom and the wisdom to capitalize on the gullibility of humans drawn in by too-good-to-be-true offers and identity cons.
 One successful fraudster managed to scam data from 3 million eBay users by convincing an IT employee he was an eBay staff member who forgot his password.

-Understanding freight forwarding for online fraud
+Understanding freight forwarding scams for online fraud

 The simple yet effective scheme uses two different fraudsters to pull off the crime, “Operators” and “Stuffers.”
 Operators create fake reshipping websites designed to look like legitimate freight forwarding companies and recruit work-from-home employees whose sole job it is to receive and reship packages on their behalf.
 Operators then market these reshipping ‘mules’, also called parcel mules or ‘drops’ among fraudsters, to Stuffers who own the stolen credit cards and need a place to ship their goods that won’t raise concern from the ecommerce business from which they’re ordering (stealing).
 Operators and Stuffers typically split the profit on a fraudulent order while the mule gets nothing.

-Here’s how this scheme normally works:
+Here’s how this freight forwarding scam normally works:

 1. Operator recruits mules or ‘drops’ who almost always work from home